-PPS 47-0700 Protests and Judicial Review of Special Procurements
+PPS 47-0700 Protests and Judicial Review of Special Procurementsprocurements

 (1) Purpose.
-An affected Person may protest the approval of a Special Procurement.
-Pursuant to ORS 279B.400(1), before seeking judicial review of the approval of a Special Procurement, an affected Person must file a Written protest with the Superintendent and exhaust all administrative remedies.
+An affected Affected Person may protest the approval of a Special Procurement procurement.
+Pursuant to ORS 279B.400(1), before seeking judicial review of the approval of a Special Procurement, an affected procurement, an Affected Person mustshall file a Written written protest with the Superintendent and exhaust all administrative remedies.

 (2) Delivery.
-Notwithstanding the requirements for filing a writ of review under ORS Chapter 34 pursuant to ORS 279B.400(4)(a), an affected Person must deliver a Written protest to the District within seven Days after the first date of public notice of the approval of a Special Procurement, unless a different protest period is provided in the public notice of the approval of a Special Procurement.
+Notwithstanding the requirements for filing a writ of review under ORS Chapter chapter 34 pursuant to ORS 279B.400(4)(a), an affected Affected Person mustshall deliver a Written written protest to the District within seven Days(7) days after the first date of public notice of the approval of a Special Procurement procurement by the District, unless a different protest period is provided in the public notice of the approval of a Special Procurement procurement procurement procurement.

-- (3) Content of Protest.
-The Written protest must include: - (a) A detailed statement of the legal and factual grounds for the protest; - (b) A description of the resulting harm to the affected Person; and - (c) The relief requested.
+(3) Content of Protest.
+The Written written protest mustshall include:

+- (a) A detailed statement of the legal and factual grounds for the protest; - (b) A description of the resulting harm to the affected Affected Person; and - (c) The relief requested.

 (4) Contract Review Board Response.
-The Contract Review Board shall not consider an affected Person's protest of the approval of a Special Procurement submitted after the timeline established for submitting such protest under this Rule or such different time period as may be provided in the public notice of the approval of a Special Procurement.
-The Contract Review Board shall issue a Written disposition of the protest in a timely manner.
-If the Contract Review Board upholds the protest, in whole or in part, it may in its sole discretion implement the sustained protest in the approval of the Special Procurement.
+The Contract Review Board shall not consider an affected Affected Person's protest of the approval of a Special Procurement procurement submitted after the timeline established for submitting such protest under this Rulerule or such different time period as may be provided in the public notice of the approval of a Special Procurement procurement.
+The Contract Review Board shall issue a Written written disposition of the protest in a timely manner.
+If the Contract Review Board upholds the protest, in whole or in part, it may in its sole discretion implement the sustained protest in the approval of the Special Procurement, or revoke the approval of the Special Procurement procurement.

 (5) Judicial Review.
-An affected Person may seek judicial review of the Superintendent's decision relating to a protest of the approval of a Special Procurement in accordance with ORS 279B.400.
+An affected Affected Person may seek judicial review of the Superintendent's decision relating to a protest of the approval of a Special Procurement procurement in accordance with ORS 279B.400.

-PPS 47-0710 Protests and Judicial Review of Sole-Source Procurements
+PPS 47-0710 Protests and Judicial Review of Sole-Source Procurementsprocurements

 (1) Purpose.
-For sole-source Procurements requiring public notice under PPS 47-0275, an affected Person may protest the determination of the Superintendent or designee that the Goods or Services or class of Goods or Services are available from only one source.
-Pursuant to ORS 279B.420(3)(f), before seeking judicial review, an affected Person must file a Written protest with the Superintendent or designee and exhaust all administrative remedies.
+For sole-source Procurements procurements requiring public notice under PPS 47-0275, an affected Affected Person may protest the determination of the Superintendent or designee that the Goodsgoods or Servicesservices or class of Goods or Servicesgoods or services are available from only one source.
+Pursuant to ORS 279B.420(3)(f), before seeking judicial review, an affected Affected Person mustshall file a Writtenwritten protest with the Superintendent or designee and exhaust all administrative remedies.

 (2) Delivery.
-Unless otherwise specified in the public notice of the sole-source Procurement, an affected Person must deliver a Written protest to the Superintendent or designee within seven Days after the first date of public notice of the sole-source Procurement, unless a different protest period is provided in the public notice of a sole-source Procurement.
+Unless otherwise specified in the public notice of the sole-source Procurement, an affected Person mustprocurement, an Affected Person shall deliver a Writtenwritten protest to the Superintendent or designee within seven Daysdays after the first date of public notice of the sole-source

+Procurementprocurement, unless a different protest period is provided in the public notice of a sole-source Procurementprocurement.

 (3) Content of Protest.
-The Written protest must include:
+The Written written protest must shall include:

-- (a) A detailed statement of the legal and factual grounds for the protest; - (b) A description of the resulting harm to the affected Person; and - (c) The relief requested.
+- (a) A detailed statement of the legal and factual grounds for the protest; - (b) A description of the resulting harm to the affected Affected Person; and - (c) The relief requested.